gautam3333/Address-Book/README.md

 ## 📔 Address Book ##

 Address Book is a simple Java and MySQL-based solution to store our contacts.
-This application will help a user to easily search and manage contacts.
+This application will help a user to search and manage contacts easily.
 A user can perform CRUD operations and see them at a time.

 ---
 ### Screenshots ###